-Safer recruitment practice includes scrutinising applicants, verifying references, checking previous employment history, checking educational and professional qualifications and checking if they have lived and worked abroad and ensuring the candidate has the health and physical capacity to do the job.
+Safer recruitment practice includes conducting mandatory pre-employment checks that scrutinises applicants, verifying references, checking previous employment history, checking educational and professional qualifications, and checking if they have lived and worked abroad and ensuring the candidate has the health and physical capacity to do the job.
 It also includes undertaking interviews and, where appropriate, Barred List Check, Disclosure and Barring Service checks and Overseas Police Checks.

-The School takes account of the Keeping Children Safe in Education guidance and the statutory guidance for regulated most recent activity, which is replicated in Appendix 1 of this guidance.
-Checks are recorded on the school's Single Central record detailing the range of checks carried out on staff, supply staff, others who work in regular contact with children, including volunteers and all members of the academy trust.
+The School takes account of the Keeping Children Safe in Education guidance and the statutory guidance for regulated most recent activity, which is replicated in Keeping Children Safe in Education 2021 Annex F. Checks are recorded on the school's Single Central record detailing the range of checks carried out on staff, supply staff, others who work in regular contact with children, including volunteers and all members of the academy trust.
 The register will confirm whether a check was carried out and the date of such a check.
-The school undertakes the following checks in line with Keeping Children Safe in Education 2020:
+The school undertakes the following checks in line with Keeping Children Safe in Education 2021: